 It is the policy of U.S. Tax Court, as an equal opportunity employer, to attract and retain the best-qualified people available, without regard to race, gender, religion, national origin, age, or disability.

-Law clerk positions are filled as vacancies occur, and many are filled by applicants who participate in the Court’s annual “Law Clerk Interview Day”, which occurs each Fall.
-A few weeks prior to Law Clerk Interview Day, the Court posts on its website the instructions for submitting applications to the Judges participating in this event.
-The Court also will notify law school career services offices about Law Clerk Interview Day.
+Law clerk positions are filled as vacancies occur, and many are filled by applicants who participate in the Court’s annual “Law Clerk Interview Days” that occurs each Fall.
 Candidates may submit application packets to one or more participating Judge.

 Law clerk vacancies also may occur throughout the year.
-Below is a list of Judges and Special Trial Judges currently recruiting for law clerks.
-Click each Judge's name to view their biography which may contain Additional Information or Requirements for Law Clerk Applicants.
+Outside of Law Clerk Interview Days, the Court posts a list of Judges and Special Trial Judges recruiting for law clerks on this page.
 More information and specific application requirements are provided in the Application Procedure section below.

 Law clerks must be a law school graduate.
 While bar admission is not required at the time of appointment, law clerks must have passed the bar within 14 months of their appointment.
 In addition, not later than 24 months after their initial appointment, and thereafter during their service at the Tax Court, law clerks must be admitted to practice before the highest court of a state or the District of Columbia and in good standing.